Chojnik – castle

 The oldest part of the castle was the upper ward with a round tower from the east and a small western house measuring 9.6 x 8.5 meters, inserted in the curtain walls.
 The curtain surrounding the courtyard from the north was streight, while the southern curtain was broken due to the terrain, giving the castle an irregularity.
 The residential building was accessible from the courtyard level and from the wall-walk surrounding the walls at a height of 9 meters, connected to the attic.
 Inside, it housed three floors: a basement serving as a pantry, a ground floor with economic functions and a residential upper floor.
 On the ground floor of the west wall and the first floor of the south wall, it had latrines.
 The bergfried tower has three floors.
 In the ground floor, it housed a narrow, round room covered with a ceiling, and a vaulted chamber was erected on the first floor, in which was the original entrance to the tower.
 The structure was crowned with a defensive gallery surrounding the helmet.
 The courtyard, located between the tower and the residential building, was equipped with a rainwater tank.

-At the end of the 15th century, a triangle-like outer ward (lower ward) was created on the north side, surrounded by fortifications with a cylindrical tower from the north and a half tower in the north-east corner (it was open from the courtyard side).
+At the end of the 15th century, a triangle-like outer bailey (lower ward) was created on the north side, surrounded by fortifications with a cylindrical tower from the north and a half tower in the north-east corner (it was open from the courtyard side).
 Residential and economic houses were built along the curtains, and a stone pillory was erected in the courtyard.
 The gate in the west wall led to another courtyard on the west side, where the castle stables were located, with a drinker for horses carved in the rock and a 10-meter-deep water tank.
 In the first half of the 16th century, the outer ward was outlined with the second line of the wall with a bastion on the eastern side surrounding the older corner half tower.

 Current state